GM builds pickups without certain modules due to global chip shortage, hurting fuel economy

 "By taking this measure, we are better able to meet the strong customer and dealer demand for our full-size trucks as the industry continues to rebound and strengthen," Malcho wrote in an email.

-(Reporting by Ben Klayman in Detroit; Editing by Nick Zieminski and Jonathan Oatis)
+(Reporting by Ben Klayman in Detroit, additional reporting by David Shepardson in Washington; Editing by Nick Zieminski and Jonathan Oatis)